csc-training/summerschool/gpu/exercises/fundamentals/02-kernels/README.md

 Alternatively, you may use a custom define and pass it to the compiler manually: `CC -DMY_CUSTOM_DEFINE ...`, `#if MY_CUSTOM_DEFINE ...`.

 Ok, let's move on.

-### TODO

-Make the exercise.
-Provide a skeleton of the finished kernel launch macro/function.
-Clearly annotate parts that the student should fill in.
-Hardcode the dim3 sizes in the main file to better showcase the problem (the same error with different problems vs manual query & print).

 ## Exercise: Errors from API calls